alexisbalbachan/blog/_posts/2023-09-23-Pokemon-GEN-I-and-II-Link-Cable-Protocol.md

 * \[5] and \[6] **Type 1** and **Type 2**:
   * Pokemon with only one type will have both types set to the same value.
-  * **Types are overriden by the default type of the pokemon species**.
+  * **Types are overridden by the default type of the pokemon species**.
 So if you tried to send a fire/psychic type Bulbasaur, the other gameboy will just ignore those bytes and just show a grass/poison Bulbasaur.
 It's not a display bug, this change is permanent!
 When trading back that same Bulbasaur we will see that the typing bytes were reverted to their default values.
   * There are 255 available types, most of which are glitch types.
 Some glitch types share the same name as valid types!
-  * The only way to obtain a glitch type pokemon by trading is to receive a glitch pokemon that coincidentaly has a glitch type by default.
+  * The only way to obtain a glitch type pokemon by trading is to receive a glitch pokemon that coincidentally has a glitch type by default.
 (Non default types are ignored, read above)
   * A complete list of **valid** types can be found on the [Bulbapedia link](https://bulbapedia.bulbagarden.net/wiki/Pok%C3%A9mon_data_structure_(Generation_I)).
 * \[7] **Catch Rate**: From 0 to 255, every pokemon species has a fixed catch rate, this value won't change even when that pokemon evolves.
 It represents an item in gen II so by modifying this value you could trade a pokemon holding (almost) any item to a gen II game.
 * \[8], \[9], \[10], \[11]: Id of moves 1, 2, 3, and 4.
 Gen I only has 165 valid moves (1-165).
 Id 0 means EMPTY.
 Ids > 165 are glitch moves.